heyjochen/notes/src/site/notes/3_Permanent/2023 Book List.md

  - How to decide - Annie Duke (ordered)
  - A Philosophy of Software Design - John Ousterhout (reading)
  - The Phoenix Project - Kim, Behr, Spafford (reading)
+ - The three body problem (Reading in German)

 ---